matrix-org/matrix-spec-proposals/proposals/2427-json-based-message-formatting.md

 that it does not recognize, it should fall back to rendering the plaintext body.

 For example, a future minor version could include support for replies to a part of a message, i.e. rich quotes.
+A future major version could include support for proper nesting to make tables and lists possible.

 ### Disadvantages compared to current Matrix HTML
 * No truly nested formatting.
 While a chunk can have multiple styles like